vaultah/replicat/README.md

 Run `replicat` commands with `-r <backend>:<connection string>` and additional arguments that are specific to the selected backend.
-Those arguments may have defaults and may also be provided via environment variables.
+Those arguments may have defaults and may also be provided via environment variables or profiles.
 Use

 ```bash
 replicat <command> -r <backend>:<connection string> --help